 To prepare for cloning of the barcoder locus, pSH47 was digested with SacI using 100μl of 250ng/μl pSH47, 100μl NEB Buffer 4, 10μl BSA, 10μl SacI-HF in 1ml sterile water.
 100μl of this mixture was incubated at 37°C for two hours, and inactivated by incubation at 65°C for 20min.
 Digest products were purified using a Qiagen Qiaspin kit, and confirmed using 0.8% gel electrophoresis.

-Generating a Barcoder Strain
+Generating a barcoder strain

 A linear URA3 cassette flanked by LoxP and Lox2272 sites and homology to the HO gene was amplified from purified pIS418 with the 5'HO-LoxP-URA and URA-Lox2272-3'HO primers using the following PCR program: 98°C for 30sec; 25 cycles of 98°C for 10sec, 60°C for 10sec, 72°C for 70sec; 72°C for 5min; 4°C forever.
 This PCR reaction was performed using High Fidelity Phusion Master Mix (NEB) and was purified using Qiagen Qiaspin.
 This cassette was integrated into the HO locus of the RY0148 strain through transformation to serve as the ‘landing pad’ for barcode integration using an EZ transformation kit.
 Transformants selected for growth in SC –Ura plates, and were later verified to exhibit no growth in 5-FOA.
 A transformant was selected to confirm HO locus integration using three PCR reactions with the following primer pairs: 5'HO-URAreamp + midURA-5'; 5'HO-URAreamp + midURA-3'; 5'HO-URAreamp + 3'HO-URAreamp.
 All PCR reactions were performed using High Fidelity Phusion Master Mix (NEB) with the following program: 98°C for 30sec; 25 cycles of 98°C for 10sec, 50°C for 10sec, 72°C for 70sec; 72°C for 5min; 4°C forever.
 Expected PCR product size was confirmed using 2% gel electrophoresis.